Roman Libya

-The area of North Africa which has been known as Libya since 1911 was under Roman domination between 146 BC and 672 AD (though the region was briefly taken by the Vandals in 430 AD, and then recaptured by the Byzantines).The Latin name Libya at the time referred to the continent of Africa in general, see Ancient Libya.
-What is now coastal Libya was known as Tripolitania and Pentapolis, divided between the Africa province in the west, and Crete and Cyrenaica in the east.
-In 296 AD, the Emperor Diocletian separated the administration of Crete from Cyrenaica and in the latter formed the new provinces of "Upper Libya" and "Lower Libya", using the term Libya as a political state for the first time in history.
+Part of the country which has been known as Libya since the period of Italian colonization had been under Roman domination between 146 BC and 672 AD.
+These territories were at first divided into various shifting provinces, including Africa Vetus, Crete and Cyrenaica (which included the island of Crete, etc. Though the Latin term Libya often referred to the continent of Africa in general at this time, the primarily coastal territories within the modern State of Libya were reorganized in 296 AD from being jointly ruled along with Crete (see: Crete and Cyrenaica) into the separate provinces of "Upper Libya" and "Lower Libya".
+This was the first time that the term Libya was used as a toponym for a political entity.

 History

-After the final conquest and destruction of Carthage in 146 BC, northwestern Africa went under Roman rule and, shortly thereafter, the coastal area of what is now western Libya was established as a province under the name of Tripolitania with Leptis Magna capital and the major trading port in the region.
+After the final conquest and destruction of Carthage in 146 BC, northwestern Africa came under Roman rule and, shortly thereafter, the coastal area of what is now western Libya was established as a province under the name of Tripolitania with Leptis Magna capital and the major trading port in the region.

 In 96 BC, Rome peacefully obtained Cyrenaica (left as bequeathing by the king Ptolemy Apion) with the so-called sovereign pentapolis, formed by the cities of Cyrene (near the modern village of Shahat), its port of Apollonia, Arsinoe (Tocra), Berenice (near modern Benghazi) and Barce (Marj), that will be transformed into a Roman province a couple of decades later in 74 BC.
 The Roman advance southward, however, was stopped by the Garamantes.

 Cyrenaica had become part of the Roman Egypt already from the time of Ptolemy I Soter, despite frequent revolts and usurpations.

 In 74 BC, the new province was established, governed by a legate of praetorian rank (Legatus pro praetor) and accompanied by a quaestor (quaestor pro praetor), but in 20 BC Cyrenaica was united to the island of Crete in the new province of Creta et Cyrenaica, because of the common Greek heritage.

 The territory of Cyrenaica was characterized by the contrast between the coastal towns of the Pentapolis, inhabited by Greeks, and the territories inhabited by Libyans.
 The first had preserved their own institutions and were joined in an association, while their independence was recognized by the Ptolemaic Constitution of 248 BC.
 In some of these cities there was a huge minority of the population made of Hebrews, who were organized with their own rules.
 The few Roman citizens in the province were organized into the Conventus civium Romanorum.

 Map of Roman Africa (2nd century AD).
 The top map shows Mauretania, Numidia and Africa, the bottom map shows Tripolitania, Cyrenaica (Pentapolis) and Marmarica.